soapboxfork/ombuds-spec/doc/web-relay-api.md

         before=[blk hash]
         limit=[num records]

-    Informational
+    Information

     /status            ==>      See section 5.1.1
     /config            ==>      See section 5.1.2

+### 4. Aggregated Responses

+`/pop-tags` returns the most commonly used tags in the last T blocks in a list.
+The schema looks like this:

+    {
+        tags: ["#bankcorp", "#homs", "#Jan25", "#utopia", "#gtown"]

+    }

 ### 4.1 Pagination

-For requests that could return many records, if the limit param is not specified or is higher than the API servers MAX_RETURN field then the server will paginate its return values.
+For requests that could return many records, if the limit param is not specified or is higher than the server's MAX_RETURN field then the server will paginate the list of results
-Pagination is based on blocks such that
+Pagination is based on two things, the number of records that could be returned by the query and the blocks which the records are in.
+A paginated query will return all records within consecutive blocks where the number of records returned does not exceed the max number of records it is allowed to return.

+This means that if records in blocks are arranged like in the example below and a query asks for all of the records, then only records in the first 3 blocks are returned.
+(If the limit is set to 20.)

+    query is /new?limit=20

+    blocks:       a320f <--- b79de <--- c3421 <--- d3725 <--- e2934
+    Num records:   15         73         4          7          9

+The response then looks like this:

+    {
+        records: [ { txid: "d932e..." ...},
+                   { txid: "b3f1a..." ...},
+                   { txid: "f3f65..." ...},
+                   ...
+                 ],

+        stop: "c3421",
+        start: "e2934"
+    }

+It may be suprising to see, but if the client responds with another query asking for the new records before c3421 the number of results will exceed the user set 'limit'.
+This is because the API servers will return all results in a block if they must return some even if it means violating the user set limit.
+This is done to keep the api queries simple not to be maniacal.

+    query is /new?before=c3421&limit=5

+    {
+        records: [ { txid: "4832d..." ...}
+                   { txid: "b422e..." ...}
+                   { txid: "g3943..." ...}
+                   ... // And 69 more
+            ],
+        stop:  "b79d4",
+        start: "b79d4"
+    }

 ## 5 Physical Infrastructure